EricRobertCampbell/alberta-paleontological-society-website/src/content/events/2024-11-15-monthlyMeeting.md

 type: 'Monthly Meeting'
 ---

-Main Speaker: **Sally Hurst** will be speaking about palaeontological regulations in Alberta and Australia.
+Main Speaker: **Sally Hurst** of Macquarie University, Australia, will be speaking on "Paleontological Regulations in Alberta and Australia".
+This talk will be online.

-Short Talk: **Tako Koning** - topic TBA
+Short Talk: **Tako Koning**, P. Geol., Senior Geologist and **Dr. Dale Leckie**, author and adjunct professor in the Faculty of Earth, Energy and Environment, University of Calgary will be speaking on "Great Sands Hills, S.W.
+Saskatchewan: One of the Largest Sets of Sand Dunes in Canada".
+This talk will be in person.